dhh1128/codecraft.co/small-files-are-your-friends.md

     comment: |
       Your observation about balance really resonates with me.
 That's one of my pet themes (see http://codecraft.co/2012/08/27/good-code-is-balanced/).

       One thing that I find interesting is the different nature of the consequences at the two ends of the spectrum.
 At the <em>files-are-too-big</em> end, the consequences seem a bit scary.
 They make problems less understandable; they steal velocity, accuracy, and quality of design from developers.
 At the <em>files-are-too-small</em> end, you start paying a "silliness tax" where you have to recurse down too many levels while coding and debugging.
-This can also make it hard to see the bigger picture (so in that respect the two ends of the continuum are similar) -- but I don't think it impedes loose coupling and code reuse.
+This can also make it hard to see the bigger picture (so in that respect the two ends of the continuum are similar) &mdash; but I don't think it impedes loose coupling and code reuse.
 It's also easier to undo/change, I think.
   - author: Jason Law
     date: 2013-03-21 15:24:38
     comment: |